MAGxLR_1B (Magnetic field 1Hz)

 df.head()

-Radius Latitude Longitude F_CHAOS-Core F F_MCO_SHA_2D Spacecraft B_NEC_CHAOS-Core_N B_NEC_CHAOS-Core_E B_NEC_CHAOS-Core_C B_NEC_N B_NEC_E B_NEC_C B_NEC_MCO_SHA_2D_N B_NEC_MCO_SHA_2D_E B_NEC_MCO_SHA_2D_C
+F_MCO_SHA_2D Radius Latitude F Longitude F_CHAOS-Core Spacecraft B_NEC_CHAOS-Core_N B_NEC_CHAOS-Core_E B_NEC_CHAOS-Core_C B_NEC_N B_NEC_E B_NEC_C B_NEC_MCO_SHA_2D_N B_NEC_MCO_SHA_2D_E B_NEC_MCO_SHA_2D_C

 Timestamp

-… or as an xarray dataset:
+… or as an xarray dataset:#

 ds = data.as_xarray()